liangwp/cockroach-db-cluster/README.md

       (assume one project uses one database)
     - [x] Script for creating a database and its user
 - [ ] Example nodejs code to use this cluster
+    - pg and pg-migrate ?
     - knex.js?
     - https://sqorn.org/benchmarks.html ?
 - [ ] Example python code to use this cluster
-    - sqlalchemy core / alembic?
+    - sqlalchemy core and alembic?

 ### Prerequisites